 Some of this fruit (especially the large tree fruit) is just starting to come into bearing after ten years of growth, and other fruit already blesses us annually with abundance.
 We love to preserve it, and especially enjoy turning it into delicious fermented beverages to share with our communities!

-We are also currently completing our first season of growing medicinal hemp for CBD oil production.
-This is our first foray into larger-scale “cash crop” production, with two acres of hemp (around 2,100 plants) harvested and drying.
-This will be transformed into medicine for use by people living with cancer, chronic pain, seizures, and other conditions that are aided by the calming power of CBD medicine.
-Our growing operation is federally legal and formally permitted by the State of Maine.
+We are also in our second season of growing medicinal hemp for CBD oil production.
+This year, we’re growing about an acre of hemp which will be transformed into medicine for use by people living with cancer, chronic pain, seizures, and other conditions that are aided by the calming power of CBD (cannabidinol) medicine.
+Our growing operation is federally legal and formally permitted by the Maine Department of Agriculture.